Do I Have to Pay Back Long-Term Disability?

 Call Preszler Injury Lawyers Today

 If you have been instructed to pay back long-term disability benefits, Preszler Injury Lawyers may be able to review your situation and provide useful advice.
 After a thorough review of your insurance policy’s terms, a long-term disability claims lawyer may be able to explain the legal options that may be available to you.
-Call Preszler Injury Lawyers today at (416) 364-2000 for a free, initial consultation.
+Call Preszler Injury Lawyers today at 1-800-JUSTICE for a free, initial consultation.